chpill/chpill.github.io/en/posts/rapid-feedback-webdev-with-closeables-and-reitit.md

 development database with a lot of data).
 That's why [Integrant][2] features a suspend/resume mechanism, to get a kind of "soft reload" of your system.
-Obviously, we cannot do that here, but let me share a DIY trick mentionned in the [Reitit docs][3] that will help keep your feedback loop short as you are building a website or an api server.
+Obviously, we cannot do that here, but let me share a DIY trick mentionned in the [Reitit documentation][3] that will help keep your feedback loop short as you are building a website or an api server.

 ## Simple routing fragments

-For this example, we'll to create a bunch of files to mimick a more complex project structure.
+For this example, we'll create a bunch of files to mimick a more complex project structure.
 The code is available in this [repository][4].
-First, let's create a namespace where we'll put the incrementing counter function from the [last post][1].
+First, let's create a namespace where we'll put the incrementing counter function from the [previous post][1].

 ```clj
 (ns demo-closeable.deeply-nested)